PrasadRasapally/identity-service-sdk/README.md

 Subscribes a callback to logout events.
 In the event of a logout for any reason the callback will be invoked.

+#####tryGetUserInfoWithCurrentAccessToken
+Tries to get userInfo with the current accessToken, otherwise returns null.
+Primarily used to obtain user info upon initial page load.

 ## Installation

 **install required dependencies:**